The Stuarts - Charles I - The Slide to Civil War

 The monarch's income was paid out of customs duties and when a new King or Queen came to the throne parliament voted for their income to be paid for life.
 In Charles I's case, though, it was only granted for one year.
 The members of parliament wanted to make sure that Charles did not dismiss them.
 Their plan did not work, Charles chose to rule alone and found his own way of getting money.

-It had always been the custom that in times of war, people living on the coast, would pay extra taxes for the defence of the coastline by naval ships.
+It had always been the custom that in times of war, people living on the coast, would pay extra taxes for the defense of the coastline by naval ships.

 In 1634, Charles decided that 'ship money' should be paid all the time.
 One year later he demanded that people living inland should also pay 'ship money'.
 The people were not pleased and a man named John Hampden refused to pay the tax until it had been agreed by parliament.